 Clarification of BFO:object

-The document emphasizes that note(material entity)[Object, Fiat Object Part and Object Aggregate are not intended to be exhaustive of Material Entity.
+The document emphasizes that the categories note(material entity)[Object, Fiat Object Part and Object Aggregate are not intended to be exhaustive of Material Entity.
 Users are invited to propose new subcategories of Material Entity.]

 The document provides a more extensive account of what 'Object' means (roughly: note(object)[an object is a maximal causally unified material entity]); it offers three paradigms of causal unity (for example(object)[cells and organisms], for example(object)[solid portions of matter], and for example(object)[engineered artifacts])

-Introduction of reciprocal dependence
+Introduction of mutual dependence

-The document recognizes cases where multiple entities are mutually dependent on each other, for example between color hue, saturation and brightness; such cases can also involve reciprocal generic dependence as in the case of a disposition of a key to open a lock or some equivalent lock, and of the lock to be opened by this or some equivalent key.
+The document recognizes cases where multiple entities are mutually dependent on each other, for example between color hue, saturation and brightness; such cases can also involve mutual generic dependence as in the case of a disposition of a key to open either this or some equivalent lock, and of the lock to be opened by this or some equivalent key (for example a copy made using a template derived from the original key, or on the basis of some formula or blueprint).

 New simplified treatment of boundaries and regions

 note(continuant fiat boundary)[In BFO 1.1 the assumption was made that the external surface of a material entity such as a cell could be treated as if it were a boundary in the mathematical sense.
-The new document propounds the view that when we talk about external surfaces of material objects in this way then we are talking about something fiat.
-To be dealt with in a future version: fiat boundaries at different levels of granularity.
+The new document rests on the view that when we talk about external surfaces of material objects in this way then we are talking about something fiat.
+In a future version of BFO we will deal more extensively with boundaries, including also a treatment of boundaries at different levels of granularity.

 More generally, the focus in discussion of boundaries in BFO 2.0 is now on fiat boundaries, which means: boundaries for which there is no assumption that they coincide with physical discontinuities.
-The ontology of boundaries becomes more closely allied with the ontology of regions.]
+The ontology of boundaries hereby becomes more closely allied with the ontology of regions.]

 Revision of treatment of spatial location

-We generalize the treatment of ‘located_in’ and remove the relation ‘contained_in’.
+We generalize the treatment of located_in and remove the relation contained_in.

 Treatment of process predications under the heading ‘process profiles’